 From tow-creel stand to the cutter and baling press (DRAWING LINE).

-Our PSF line can be used for the recycled PET flakes and virgin chips to produce the polyesterstaple fiber, in fact, it is a flexible production line.
-This line can produce solid polyester staple fiber (PSF) and 3-dimensional/Hollow conjugated fiber (HCF) (including dope dyed fiber).
-The specification is from 0.8D to 20D and the capacity can be from 3000MT/year to 80,000MT/year.
+Our PSF line can use recycled PET flakes and virgin chips as raw material to produce the polyesterstaple fiber.
+Actually, our production line is a flexible line, therefore it can produce solid polyester staple fiber (Normal & High Tenacity) and 3-dimensional/Hollow conjugated fiber (HCF) (including dope dyed fiber).
+The denier variation of our PSF is from 0.8D to 20D and the capacity can be from 3,000MT/year to 80,000MT/year.

-Polyester is used to make many products, including clothing, furniture, industrial fabrics, computer tapes, electrical recorders, and insulation.
+Polyester use to make many products, such as clothing, furniture, industrial fabrics, computer tapes, electrical recorders, and insulation.

 Compared to traditional fabrics (such as cotton), polyester has several advantages.